Jingoli Power’s Brian Williams guides plans to deliver innovation and Midwest wind energy underground to the Eastern power grid.

 # # #

-If you found this article interesting, you might also enjoy reading my story about the offshore transmission work of Peter Shattuck If you’d like to suggest a person or topic for one of my profiles, please send your ideas to me at brooks@personsofinfrastructure.com.
+If you found this article interesting, you might also enjoy reading my profile of Peter Shattuck, an offshore transmission specialist.
+If you’d like to suggest a person or topic for one of my profiles, please send ideas to me at brooks@personsofinfrastructure.com.
 Many thanks.